HardlyDifficult/Tutorials/Outline.md

 <details><summary>How</summary>

- - Menu "Edit" -> "Project Settings" -> "Quality"
+ - Menu 'Edit' -> 'Project Settings' -> 'Quality'
- - In the "Inspector" change "Anti Aliasing" to "Disabled"
+ - In the 'Inspector' change 'Anti Aliasing' to 'Disabled'
- - Repeat this for each quality level supported
+ - Repeat this for each quality 'Level' supported
-   - Click on the row to modify (e.g. "Ultra")
+   - Click on the row to modify (e.g. 'Ultra')
-   - Update "Anti Aliasing" if needed
+   - Update Anti Aliasing if needed

-The currently highlighted 'Level' is what you are testing with ATM.
+The currently highlighted Level is what you are testing with ATM.
 It will default to Ultra.
 The green checkboxs represent the default quality level for different build types.
 In this example I'm testing with Ultra, using Ultra by default for PC builds, and High by default for WebGL builds.
 To avoid artifacts, I disable Anti Aliasing in every level and then switch back to Ultra.

 <img src="http://i.imgur.com/omFI4DD.png" width=50% />